WWWL: Switch to MOR and talk

 As network programming shifted to TV in the 1960s, WSMB moved to a full service format of middle of the road music (MOR), news and talk.
-WSMB found success in the ratings, primarily on the strength of morning drive time personalities Roy Roberts and Jeff Hugg, known as "Nut and Jeff," and midday political talk show host, Keith Rush.
+WSMB found success in the ratings, primarily on the strength of morning drive time personalities Roy Roberts and Jeff Hugg, known as Nut and Jeff, and midday political talk show host, Keith Rush.
 Musically, the station in the 1960s was a mix of pop standards and the softer sounds of rock and roll.
 In the 1970s, WSMB moved to a more adult contemporary music sound.
 The station played moderate amounts of music during morning and afternoon drive times while being music intensive and leaning toward oldies overnights and weekends.

 By 1980, as music listening shifted to FM, WSMB's ratings had dropped.
 The station gradually cut back on music through the early 1980s.
 By 1985, WSMB was strictly news and talk, using the ABC Radio Information Network and its Talk Radio service.
 Moving to all talk still did not bring ratings up.
 In 1988, WSMB was sold to Winton Communications, which kept the talk format in place but could not improve the ratings.

 Move to all-talk and sports

 In 1996, WSMB was bought by the Sinclair Broadcast Group, which also owned the news-talk powerhouse 870 WWL.
-Sinclair turned WSMB into a sister station of WWL, running talk programs that weren't available on AM 870, and adding WWL's newsgathering expertise.
+Sinclair turned WSMB into a sister station of WWL, running talk programs that were not available on AM 870, and adding WWL's newsgathering expertise.
 In 1999, Sinclair sold its New Orleans radio stations to Entercom.
 WWWL began broadcasting sporting events that were bumped from WWL due to scheduling conflicts, including basketball and football from LSU and Tulane University.
 The station was the radio home of the New Orleans Brass minor league hockey team from 1997 to 2002 and has sometimes been a local radio outlet for national broadcasts of NFL football.

 With all the sporting events on WSMB's schedule, it became an all-sports station between 1999 and 2001.
 Programming at that time included syndicated shows from ESPN Radio and an afternoon show hosted by local sports commentator Kaare Johnson.
 Other local personalities heard on the station included sports trainer Mackie Shilstone.
 There was a period where most programming consisted of psychological call-in shows, featuring hosts such as Dr. Laura and Dr. Joy Browne.
 From 2005 until November 2006, the station carried a progressive talk radio format as an affiliate of Air America Radio.
 The Food Show with Tom Fitzmorris remained on the air through all these format changes.
 It is the longest-running talk show of any kind in New Orleans, airing weekdays since July 18, 1988, and now heard on WWL-FM HD2 or in podcast format.